 The primary efficacy endpoint of HGB-206 was the proportion of Group C trial participants who achieved complete resolution of VOEs between six and 18 months after lovo-cel infusion.
-In an unplanned interim analysis of HGB-206 trial data using a data cut-off of February 2021, nine of 10 trial participants (90%) were VOE-free between six and 18 months of follow-up (Table 3.4).
-Patients experienced a reduction in the annualized rate of VOEs, from a median baseline of four VOEs (minmax: 2 to 14.5) to zero (0 to 5.9) post-infusion (see Supplement Table D7).
+A VOE was defined as "an episode of acute pain with no medically determined cause other than a vaso-occlusion and included acute episodes of pain, acute chest syndrome, acute hepatic sequestration, acute splenic sequestration, and acute priapism."
+In an unplanned interim analysis of HGB-206 trial data using a data cut-off of February 2021, nine of 10 trial participants (90%) were VOE-free between six and 18 months of follow-up (Table 3.3).
+Patients experienced a reduction in the annualized rate of VOEs, from a median baseline of four VOEs (min-max: 2 to 14.5) to zero (0 to 5.9) post-infusion.

 Patients were also assessed for the resolution of severe VOEs: an episode of pain requiring a visit to a medical facility.
-A more recent analysis of the HGB-206 Group C cohort that used a data cut-off date of August 2022 demonstrated that 30 of 31 patients (96.8%) of trial participants were free of severe VOEs between six and 18 months of follow-up.39 The median annualized rate of severe VOEs was reduced from a baseline of three (min-max: 0.5 to 13.5) to zero (0 to 0.5).
+A more recent analysis of the HGB-206 Group C cohort that used a data cut-off date of August 2022 demonstrated that 30 of 31 patients (96.8%) of trial participants were free of severe VOEs between six and 18 months of follow-up.38 The median annualized rate of severe VOEs was reduced from a baseline of three (min-max: 0.5 to 13.5) to zero (0 to 0.5).